mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *action is the ultimate measure of intelligence.*
+> *no one's head aches when he is comforting another.*

 </div>
 <!-- quote-end -->